heyzameer/Brototype-MERN/React/Week-1/Theory.md

 *   **SSR Disadvantages:** Server load can be higher as it needs to render HTML for each request, can be more complex to implement.
 *   **Note:** Frameworks like Next.js for React make implementing SSR easier.

+## Q: What is the difference between `Client Side Routing` and `Server Side Routing`?

+A: In `Server-side routing or rendering (SSR)`, every change in URL, http request is made to server to fetch the webpage, and replace the current webpage with the older one.

+In `Client-side routing or rendering (CSR)`, during the first load, the webapp is loaded from server to client, after which whenever there is a change in URL, the router library navigates the user to the new page without sending any request to backend.
+All `Single Page Applications uses client-side routing`.

 **Concept of reusability**

 *   **Definition:** The principle of designing and developing components or code modules that can be used in multiple parts of an application or even in different projects without modification or with minimal adjustments.